OM-IT-Consulting/web-app-repo/README.md

-# react-redux-graphql
+# Web Application built using React
-Project using React, Redux ,GraphQL for large Scale Applications development
+Web Application Project using React, Redux  for building user interface for large Scale Applications development

-##Base Folder Structure
+## Base Folder Structure

 Folder Structure is very important for maintaining large scale applications.
 Folder Structure should be clean and good enough for the developers to understand the application.